How to Dress Your Child for a Studio Photo Shoot: Simple & Timeless Outfit Tips

 • Soft knits

-4. Consider the Fit
+4. Fit Matters

-• A simple bow or headband
+• A soft bow or headband

 • A knit bonnet for babies

-6. For Siblings or Family Portraits
+6. For Sibling or Family Portraits

 Next